Become a Content Manager

 Add Content Options

 Adding content to a page is the final step in editing a website.
 Several examples of how to add content to a page have been provided for content managers.
-Additional help for adding website content is available by contacting the IT Web Team or by exploring OU Campus resources.
+Additional help for adding website content is available by contacting the IT Web Team or by exploring Omni CMS resources.

 As a member of the USU Web Community, you have many opportunities for continuing education.
 You are invited to participate in the annual USU Web Conference (held in May), and any of the group trainings offered throughout the year.

-We also offer an on-line refresher course for those who are returning to active editing of OU Campus websites and need their access reinstated.
+We also offer an on-line refresher course for those who are returning to active editing of Omni CMS websites and need their access reinstated.

 As always, you can reach out to the IT Web Team at any time to get guidance on web page design, effectively using available resources, and any other questions that you have.